-20. On November 29, 2017, claimant's mother submitted a request to IRC to fund claimant's sister and her family's attendance at a family session at a diabetes camp.
+31. On November 29, 2017, claimant's mother submitted a request to IRC to fund claimant and her family attending a family session at a diabetes camp.
 According to excerpts from the Camp Conrad Chinnock website supplied by the parties, the diabetes camp "offers recreation, social, and educational opportunities for youth and families with diabetes.
 Campers are taught diabetes self-management skills in a fun, interactive, and safe environment."
-Claimant's mother argued that the diabetes camp should be funded because of the extraordinary nature of the camp, it would provide respite to the parents while the children were engaged in activities at the camp, it would help claimant's sister and her family deal with the emotional toll diabetes has on the entire family, and it would provide claimant's sister an opportunity to socialize with other children who have diabetes.
-After IRC denied the request, claimant's entire family attended the winter weekend family session at the diabetes camp.
+Claimant's mother argued that the diabetes camp should be funded because of the extraordinary nature of the camp, it would provide respite to the parents while the children were engaged in activities at the camp, it would help claimant and her family deal with the emotional toll diabetes has on the entire family, and it would provide claimant an opportunity to socialize with other children who have diabetes.
+After IRC denied the request, claimant and her family attended the winter weekend family session at the diabetes camp.